50% Academic Student Employee (ASE)

 - DNP Evaluation: Modify evaluation tools currently under development: DNP Practice Inquiry Scale, DNP Graduate Follow-up Questionnaire, and DNP Colleague Evaluation.
 Use these tools to collect evaluation data from students, faculty, graduates, and work supervisors of graduates.
 Enter data in a MS EXCEL database.

-- Other responsibilities: Get new student lists (name, ID, email, focal area) from AS each Autumn, then enter the data into MS EXCEL database.
-Get new track lead faculty list from AS each Autumn so that the faculty members can be asked for help in identifying MN students in their last clinical quarter.
+- Other responsibilities: Get new student lists (name, ID, email, focal area) from SAS each autumn, then enter the data into MS EXCEL database.
+Get new track lead faculty list from SAS each Autumn so that the faculty members can be asked for help in identifying MN students in their last clinical quarter.
 Regularly report program evaluation to committee chairs through Associate Dean for Academic Affairs.
 Present program evaluation results in committee meetings upon request.
 Assist in other committee activities upon request.
 Analyze the data and write draft reports upon request (data will need to be converted into other database such as SPSS for further analysis).

 Knowledge & Skills Needed